boatski/cooking-recipes/korean-gochujang-chicken-brocolli-bowl.md

 Cook the broccoli.

 Split the chicken, broccoli, and rice into five containers.
+Add remaining sauce to each container.

 ## Notes
 This recipe was adapted from [The Kitchen Whisperer](https://www.thekitchenwhisperer.net/2019/02/21/korean-gochujang-sticky-chicken-breasts-instant-pot/).